 If one wants to experience a more laidback experience, pitching tents in some parts of the beachside is optional too.
 You just need to pay for a pitching fee for overnight.

-A trip to Cabongaoan beach will not be complete if you have not sighted the famous Death Pool.
+A trip to Cabongaoan beach will not be complete if you have not sighted the famous Death Pool, originally known as Depth Pool.
 This popular tourist site is located at the far right end of the beach.
 In going there, you need to pass by big rock formations and brave the rocky up and down path.

 The thrill seekers can take the challenge and plunge into the waters.
 Seeing it from top view can give chills as the waves crash into the big hole, making swimmers look like they were being wipeout.